datacarpentry/semester-biology/materials/resource-links.md

 - Brodt, Fontana, and Archer, 2019, Feasibility and sustainability of agroforestry in temperate industrialized agriculture
 - Martin, et al. 2019, Ecology Letters, The interplay of landscape composition and configuration
+- Fuqua, Winn, Packwood & Hollings, 1983.
+The Federal Role in Fostering University.
+- Paulo Freire,1970.
+Pedagogy of the Oppressed.

 #### Online Resources